joyuche446/sales-performance-analytics-tableau/README.md

 - Use trends to improve demand forecasting and inventory planning

 ### Next Steps:

-- Analyze profitability at product and regional levels
 - Explore customer-level analysis for targeted strategies